thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-10-how-to-transition-from-manual-tester-to-automation-engineer.md

 ### UI Element Locator

 To automate an app, we'll need to understand how the app is built (JS/HTML, Java, WPF, UWP, [React](https://reactjs.org/), [Angular](https://angular.io/), [Vue](https://vuejs.org/), etc.) so that we can choose a reliable locator to identify the app's UI elements.
 The automation framework ([Selenium](https://www.selenium.dev/), [Cypress](https://www.cypress.io/), [Appium](https://appium.io/), [Playwright](https://playwright.dev/), etc.) will use these element locators to interact (click, enter, check, etc.) with the app when you kick off an automated run.
-A useful tool to craft and test element locators for you web app would be: [POM Builder (Chrome extension)](https://chrome.google.com/webstore/detail/pom-builder-%E2%80%93-auto-genera/akcejfbfkkjnghlfngighgncolfaghco).
+A useful tool to craft and test element locators for your web app would be: [POM Builder (Chrome extension)](https://chrome.google.com/webstore/detail/pom-builder-%E2%80%93-auto-genera/akcejfbfkkjnghlfngighgncolfaghco).

 ### Automation API

-An automation interaction consists of two 2 main steps : \[1] Element matching: the automation tool retrieves an "element locator" and matches it with a run-time UI element (usually some waits are applied), \[2] Invoking an UI event on that newly found UI element.
+An automation interaction consists of two 2 main steps : \[1] Element matching: the automation tool retrieves an "element locator" and matches it with a run-time UI element (usually some waits are applied), \[2] Invoking a UI event on that newly found UI element.
 As an Automation Engineer, we'll need to get familiar with the API that the automation library provides.
 For each platform, we have different techniques thus different API to learn:

 * **Desktop:** Reflection, Windows API (use the SendInput() function to simulate a mouse click or key stroke), Microsoft UIA, [WinAppDriver API](https://github.com/microsoft/WinAppDriver), etc.
 * **Web:** Invoking Javascript events, Selenium [WebDriver API](https://www.w3.org/TR/webdriver1/), [Playwright API](https://playwright.dev/docs/api/class-playwright), etc.